grebtsew/Patterns-Maker/README.md

 * `Windows Forms` are an outdated technology and my plan is to implement the same program in `mvc` application.
 * Everything in this program is single threaded, which means the program will freeze when you run a function.
 This could be easily fixed with multithreading and delegate functions.
+* The code is currently a mess due to speedy development for demo.
+Code should be seperated into seperate files and renamed.
+* A installation or start package should be included so that nonedevelopers can run the program.

 # License
 This project utilizes the ![MIT LICENSE](LICENSE)